-The activities to be undertaken under this Final RP/EA include stabilizing loose rubble and limestone, reattaching loose coral fragments, and attaching nursery-raised corals to reef areas.
-Large corals and substrate may be reattached or secured by weight (at placement or as constructed) or by using cement, rebar, concrete, nails, and/or epoxy.
+The activities to be undertaken under this Final RP/EA include attaching nursery-raised corals to reef areas.
+Corals may be reattached by using cement, cable ties, nails, and/or epoxy.
 The placement, reattachment, and stabilization of smaller coral fragments, individual coral colonies, or nursery-reared corals is typically done using epoxy, cement, concrete nails or other mechanical devices (e.g., plastic cable ties).
 Generally, transplanted corals are reattached either directly to the reef or to a base, which is affixed to the sea floor.
-Stabilization and restoration activities conducted would use field-tested methods and be performed in a manner that results in only minor temporary adverse effects with a net overall beneficial effect to the corals and coral reefs in Puerto Rico.
+Restoration activities conducted would use field-tested methods and be performed in a manner that results in only minor temporary adverse effects with a net overall beneficial effect to the corals and coral reefs in Puerto Rico.

-These restoration actions would enhance coral populations and increase coral survival and recovery at impacted sites, and prevent additional damage to reef resources during storm events.
+These restoration actions would enhance coral populations off the east coast of Puerto Rico.
 The restoration actions would increase reef habitat function and topographic complexity at multiple sites.
-The preferred restoration alternatives would restore coral reefs and increase their services and benefits to other resources in Puerto Rico.
+The preferred restoration alternative would restore coral reefs and increase their services and benefits to other resources in Puerto Rico.
 The enhanced and increased reef habitat resulting from these actions would also provide improved areas for fish, lobster and other marine species to feed and seek protection.
 Aesthetic and recreational benefits to humans are also possible for divers and fishermen in Puerto Rico.